isambard-uob/isambard/README.md

 isambard.settings.configure()
 ```

 `.isambard_settings` is simple JSON config file, if you're having any trouble with your settings, you can tinker with it manually.
-You can find an example `.isambard_settings` file [here].
+You can find an example `.isambard_settings` file [here](https://github.com/woolfson-group/isambard/wiki/Example-%60.isambard_settings%60-file).

 Chat with us on Gitter if you get stuck (link above), or raise an issue!